kglw-dot-net/phase1/blog/_posts/2023-02-27-conversation-king-gizzard-professor.md

 The social media thing is a real help that we didn't have in the nineties, to actually connect with people overseas who might like your music and that might be able to put on a gig for you.
 I'd love to get Stu and everyone up to my current course to tell my kids how they did it, what the breakthrough moments were.
 But I reckon the first couple of tours to America must have been in the back of a bus.

 **W.B.T.G.
 Slinger:**
 Oh, absolutely they were.
-That $50,000 AUD grant _[the Carlton Dry Global Music Grant won at eh Australian Independent Record Labels Association awards for [Float Along - Fill Your Lungs](https://kglw.net/releases/float-along-fill-your-lungs)]_ got them to the US where they really cut their teeth with a real tour like you can’t do here, and made all sorts of connections.
+That $50,000 AUD grant _[Editor note: the Carlton Dry Global Music Grant won at the Australian Independent Record Labels Association awards for [Float Along — Fill Your Lungs](https://kglw.net/releases/float-along-fill-your-lungs)]_ got them to the US where they really cut their teeth with a real tour like you can’t do here, and made all sorts of connections.
 Then they were still able to rent a cheap cabin in upstate New York for a month and buy a bunch of equipment off Craigslist, and traveled down to Brooklyn every weekend to do a residency in the 3am slot at Baby’s All Right.
 I think half of them would go in the van and the rest had to rotate each week for who would take the bus.
 That cabin is where [I’m In Your Mind Fuzz](https://kglw.net/releases/im-in-your-mind-fuzz) started coming together, and they had just enough left over to buy some studio time at Daptone for that as well.
 So that was their first big leap, in terms of being able to produce their first truly realised studio album, and to tour that much at the same time.
 They’d hooked up with John Dwyer from Thee Oh Sees, and so that album was their first international publication on his independent label, Castle Face Records.

 **Dr. Barry Hill:**